lsoumille/vicc-project/notes.md

 ##### Principle

 Scheduler that supports the fault tolerance for replicated applications.
-Before placing the VM, we check if any other VM in the same interval are already hosted on this node.
+Before placing the VM, we check if any other VM in the same interval is already hosted on this node.

 ##### Output